Practical graph signal sampling with log-linear size scaling: Efficient sampling set selection algorithms

 In summary, by virtue of these series of approximations, we do not need to compute distances and no longer rely on the choice of a parameter $\Delta$, as in Algorithm \ref{alg:cohDist}.
 Algorithm \ref{alg:avm} only requires the following inputs: \begin{enumerate} \item The number of samples requested $s$, \item The constant $c$ specifying $cs\log s$ random projections, \item The scalar $\epsilon$ specifying the convergence criteria for random projection iterations while computing squared coherences. \end{enumerate} The last two inputs are specifically needed by Algorithm 1 in \cite{puy2016random}, which we use in Step 1 (Section \ref{sec:approxRandCoh}) to compute squared coherences.

 While the inner product property is defined based on the assumption that we use an ``ideal'' low pass filter for reconstruction, it can also be used to maximize the volume formed by the samples of more generic kernels --- see Appendix \ref{app:genKern}.
+The approximations that we proposed in this section towards designing \AlgAVM{} can be justified if they lead to a scalable and fast algorithm.
+In what follows we study the computational complexity of \AlgAVM{} to assess its scalability.